T-H-Badhon/sportClient/README.md

 step 2: now go to http://localhost:5000/ to check weather the server side running or not.

-step 3: open client side in VS code and type npm run dev in command prompt.
+step 3: open client side in VS code and replace baseApi URL by http://localhost:5000 .

+step 5: open terminal and type npm run dev in command prompt.

 step 4: go to link shown in terminal to use my application.